jhodaj/ADAE-ADSL-TO-ADTTE/README.md

 # ADTTE Derivation: Time to First Dermatologic Event

 This project shows how to derive an ADTTE-like analysis dataset dataset from the ADAE and ADSL datasets.
 Time-to-First Dermatologic Event, `TTDE` from CDISC ADAE and ADSL datasets using SAS.

+The data are from this repository:  https://github.com/cdisc-org/sdtm-adam-pilot-project/tree/master

 It is designed as a reproducible example of: